How AIEGIS Works — Privacy By Design

 Endpoint sensor → customer infrastructure → customer dashboard.
-Three components, one architectural rule: customer data never touches AiEGIS Ltd.
+Three components, one architectural rule: customer data never touches AIEGIS LIMITED.

 01